openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/03-podman.md

 ``podman ps -a``{{execute}}

 Now, let's move on to some features that differentiates Podman from Docker.
-Specifically, let's cover the two most popular reasons - Podman runs with a daemon (daemonless) and with a root (rootless).
+Specifically, let's cover the two most popular reasons - Podman runs with a daemon (daemonless) and without root (rootless).
 Podman does not have a daemon, it's an interactive command more like bash, and like bash it can be run as a regular user (aka. rootless).

 The container host we are working with already has a user called RHEL, so let's switch over to it.
 Note, we set a couple of environment variables manually because we're using the switch user command.
 These would normally be set at login: